TWal/SimpleBrainfuck/README.md

 SimpleBrainfuck
 ===============

-SimpleBrainfuck is a set of tools for brainfuck programmers.
+SimpleBrainfuck is a swiss-army knife for brainfuck programmers.

 How to use
 ----------